Deceased Driver: 1976 Oldsmobile Regency 98 Four-Door Hardtop – Sold?

 April 11, 2023 Update – The seller of this 1976 Oldsmobile 98 Regency we first came across for sale in December of 2022 just posted a fresh listing of their deceased wife’s car.
 Using the same pictures, this time around, the seller lists the car for $7, which we assume means seven thousand dollars.
 This is a much more accurate price than the one-dollar request the seller posted in their original listing.

-December 12, 2022, Update – We confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?”
-While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.
+December 12, 2022, Update – We confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?” until we come across a replacement ad.

 1976 was a high-water mark for General Motors’ (“GM”) full-size car lines, as this was the final year of the longest and widest “B” and “C” body-based cars the company built.
 Not only did GM stylists downsize the cars for 1977, but they also did so without offering a four-door pillarless hardtop body style.
 That, combined with the fact America’s Bicentennial year was Olds’ final year of 455 cubic inch “Rocket” V8 production, and this blue 1976 Oldsmobile 98 Regency four-door hardtop for sale we spotted in November 2022 on Craigslist in Palm Beach Gardens, Florida, truly is the brand’s Land Yacht swan song.